dantleech/blog/content/posts/2026/01-30-space.md

 ```

 {{< callout >}}
-A common alternative I see, especially in Symfony projects is:
+A common alternative I see, in Symfony projects, is:

 ```text
 config/